stellarwp/migrations/docs/getting-started.md

     }

     public function is_applicable(): bool {
-        // Return true if this migration should run on this site. return true;
+        // Return true if the pre-conditions are met.
+You should not consider if the migration has been run or not here. return true;
     }